erquirk/concerns/README.md

 # concerns
-This project is part of a larger project investigating language attitudes, resources, and practices as well as concerns of parents raising multilingual children in Quebec, described in detail at: https://osf.io/ydqvb/
+The concerns project investigates parents' concerns for their children's multilingual development in parents of young multilinguals in Quebec.
+It is part of a larger project that also investigates attitudes towards childhood multilingualism, engagement with resources, and language practices in these same parents, which is described in detail at: https://osf.io/ydqvb/

 In the data/input_files, there are two anonymized source files, which two processes have already been applied to: emails have already been removed and dobs have been cleaned.
 The scripts should be run in this order: